Junyoungpark/gym-poly-reactor/README.md

 If you install the package through `pip`, then the pip installation precedure would install the dependencies also.

 ## Quickstart
-You can easily simulate one episode of industrial polyerization reactor environment by using following code
+You can easily simulate one episode of industrial polyerization reactor environment by using the following code snippet

 ```python
 from gym_poly_reactor.envs.poly_reactor import PolyReactor